AB Experiments (Firebase)

 Firebase Remote Config Experiment (AB Test) Example

-2. Each variant/cohort of the experiment will receive a different value for the interstitialMinLevel parameter, allowing the team to treat users differently by assigning them different interstitialMinLevel values.
+2. Each variant/cohort of the experiment will receive a different value for the inter_between_time and the inter_start_time parameter, allowing the team to treat users differently by assigning them different values.

-3. There will be two experiment variants: “baseline” and “variant A”.
+3. There will be 3 experiment variants: “control” , “aggressive”, and passive.

 4. Users will be equally distributed among the experiment variants.